melezhik/sparky/README.md

 }
 ```

-This code will spawn new jobs on projects called  $currect_project.spawned_$random_number

-Where a random number is taken from a range `1..10`.
+This will result in the random number taken from a range `1..10`.

 ## Asynchronous (none blocking) wait of child jobs